-- students are grouped into sub schools to enhance their transitions and progress through the Year Levels.
-These are Yawa Team (Years 7, 8 and 9), Warreeny Team (Years 7, 8 and 9), Bunjil (Year 10 11 and 12 VCE Team) and Balam Balam (Year 10, 11 and 12 VCE VM).
+• students are grouped into sub schools to enhance their transitions and progress through the Year Levels.
+These are Purple Team (Years 7, 8 and 9), Green Team (Years 7, 8 and 9), Year 10 and Senior (Years 11 and 12, VCE & VCAL).
 A Leading Teacher is responsible for each sub school, they monitor the health and wellbeing of students in their care with the assistance of up to three Team Leaders.
-They also act as a point of contact for students who may need additional support - all students will be assisted to develop a Career Action Plan, with targeted goals and support to plan for their future
+They also act as a point of contact for students who may need additional support

-- Koorie students are supported to engage fully in their education, in a positive learning environment that understands and appreciates the strength of Aboriginal and Torres Strait Islander culture refer to our Aboriginal Wellbeing Safety policy. - our English as a second language students are supported through our EAL program, and all cultural and linguistically diverse students are supported to feel safe and included in our school - we support learning and wellbeing outcomes of students from refugee background through our EAL program - we support learning and wellbeing outcomes of students from refugee background through our EAL program - we provide a positive and respectful learning environment for our students who identify as LGBTIQ+ and follow the Department's policy on LGBTIQ Student Support - all students in Out of Home Care are supported in accordance with the Department's policy on Supporting Students in Out-of-Home Care including being appointed a Learning mentor, having an Individual Learning Plan and a Student Support Group (SSG) and being referred to Student Support Services for an Educational Needs Assessment - students with a disability are supported to be able to engage fully in their learning and school activities in accordance with the Department's policy on Students with Disability, such as through reasonable adjustments to support access to learning programs, consultation with families and where required, student support groups and individual education plans - wellbeing and health staff will undertake health promotion and social skills development in response to needs identified by student wellbeing data, classroom teachers or other school staff each year - staff will apply a trauma-informed approach to working with students who have experienced trauma - students enrolled under the Department's International Student Program are supported in accordance with our legal obligations and Department policy and guidelines at: International Student Program - all students from Year 10 and above will be assisted to develop a Career Action Plan, with targeted goals and support to plan for their future - Pakenham Secondary College assists students to plan their Year 10 work experience, supported by their Career Action Plan
+- all students will be assisted to develop a Career Action Plan, with targeted goals and support to plan for their future - Koorie students are supported to engage fully in their education, in a positive learning environment that understands and appreciates the strength of Aboriginal and Torres Strait Islander culture - our English as a second language students are supported through our EAL program, and all cultural and linguistically diverse students are supported to feel safe and included in our school - we support learning and wellbeing outcomes of students from refugee background through our EAL program - we provide a positive and respectful learning environment for our students who identify as LGBTIQ+ and follow the Department's policy - all students in Out of Home Care are supported in accordance with the Department's policy on Supporting Students in Out-of-Home Care including being appointed a Learning mentor, having an Individual Learning Plan and a Student Support Group (SSG) and being referred to Student Support Services for an Educational Needs Assessment - students with a disability are supported to be able to engage fully in their learning and school activities in accordance with the Department's policy on Students with Disability, such as through reasonable adjustments to support access to learning programs, consultation with families and where required, student support groups and individual education plans - wellbeing and health staff will undertake health promotion and social skills development in response to needs identified by student wellbeing data, classroom teachers or other school staff each year - staff will apply a trauma-informed approach to working with students who have experienced trauma - all students from Year 10 and above will be assisted to develop a Career Action Plan, with targeted goals and support to plan for their future - Pakenham Secondary College assists students to plan their Year 10 work experience, supported by their Career Action Plan